Call for Tutorial Proposals

 Submission Guidelines

-Tutorial proposals should be submitted via email to all two chairs (see contact details below).
+Submissions should be done from the link https://cmt3.research.microsoft.com/SSTD2025 selecting the tutorial track.
 Submissions should be at most 4 (four) pages, excluding references, with the same format as SSTD2025 research papers.

 Each submission should include the following information: